-When you use a battery as the power source for your computer, you can take advantage of power management settings to conserve battery life.
+When you use a battery pack as the power source for your computer, you can take advantage of power management settings to conserve battery life.
 In addition to the normal operating mode, which allows you to turn off specific devices, your computer has two distinct power saving modes: Standby and Hibernate.
-When using battery power, you should be aware that the computer automatically enters Hibernate mode when the remaining battery charge becomes short, regardless of the power management setting you select.
+When using battery power, you should be aware that the computer will automatically enter Hibernate mode if the remaining battery charge becomes short, regardless of the power management setting you select.